-Tom Felle is lecturer in journalism at City University London, and a former journalist.
+Tom Felle is a senior lecturer in journalism at City, University of London, and a former journalist.

 Originally from Galway, Ireland he has worked as a journalist in Europe, Australia and the Middle East and is a regular contributor on political and foreign policy issues to a number of national and international media organisations.

 He is author of a number of book chapters on the media, and is co-editor of three books, Ireland and the Freedom of Information Act (2015, Manchester University Press); and Freedom Fighting or Lazy Journalism and Data Journalism: Mapping the Future (2015, Abramis).
 He was appointed by the Irish Government to sit on a national expert committee examining the Freedom of Information Act in Ireland in 2013.

 He began his career as a cadet reporter with the Connacht Tribune and worked from 2000 to 2006 as a journalist and regional correspondent with the Independent Newspapers group in Dublin, Ireland and for two years in Sydney, Australia, as deputy editor of the Irish Echo newspaper.
 He spent a year living and working in Beirut, Lebanon, following the Israeli Hezbollah war in 2006/07, as Bureau Chief of the Leb News Agency.